 B. Important Exceptions

-It is important for California residents to understand that the CCPA grants rights in regard to “personal information.”
-The term “personal information” has a specific meaning under the CCPA, and there are important exceptions to what constitutes “personal information” under the CCPA.
+It is important for California residents to understand that these laws grant rights in regard to “personal information.”
+The term “personal information” has a specific meaning under these laws, and there are important exceptions to what constitutes “personal information.”

 One of the main exceptions to “personal information” is any information that is made available to the public through federal, state, and local government public records.
 Under California law, a public record is “any writing containing information relating to the conduct of the public’s business prepared, owned, used or retained by any state or local agency regardless of physical form or characteristics.”
 That is a very broad definition.